-As of late, I've been exploring the topics of communal dreaming, digital gardens, creative ecosystems, queering friendship, communal care, design as speculative world building, reimagining social media, Black queer archives, and tenderness as a praxis.
+As of late, I've been exploring the topics of communal dreaming, digital gardens, creative ecosystems, queering friendship, communal care, reimagining social media, and tenderness as a praxis.

 I’ve been featured by The Creative Independent, It’s Nice That, AIGA Eye on Design, Well+Good, Vogue, McNay Art Museum, New Public, Bustle, and others.
-I've had the pleasure of hosting speaking engagements at Princeton, Carnegie Mellon University, Leeds Arts University, Creative Mornings, New Public, Afrotechtopia, the Fashion Institute for Technology, Brooklyn Museum, and other spaces.
+I've had the pleasure of hosting speaking engagements across the disciplines of art, tech, and design at Princeton, MIT, Carnegie Mellon University, Leeds Arts University, Creative Mornings, New Public, Afrotechtopia, the Fashion Institute for Technology, Brooklyn Museum, and other spaces.

-As a poet, my writing centers on healing, liberation, queerness, Blackness, and joy.
+As a poet, my writing centers on care, queerness, Blackness, and joy.
 As a human, you can find me making playlists, eating vegan dumplings, and musing over the best Tribe Called Quest album (currently - I stand by Midnight Marauders).

 I’M GLAD YOU’RE HERE.
 LET’S MAKE SOME MAGIC💫